malc0mn/ptp-ip/README.md

 There is one additional parameter for this command: `json`.
 It is no doubt clear what it does: it will print the data as parsable JSON output, but again it will differ from vendor to vendor!
-Finally the `json` parameter itself has the option `pretty` to print indented JSON output, e.g.:
+Finally, the `json` parameter itself has the option `pretty` to print indented JSON output, e.g.:
 ```text
 info json pretty